hyosung11/Launch-School/Courses/journal.md

 14:34 Impermanence.
 I feel tired.
 I'm on the couch.
 I want to watch Chelsea in the Champions League.
 I need to leave to referee at 15:30.
 I don't feel like studying more right now.
 Ugh.

 20:33 I haven't done anymore studying today.
 I'm going to watch Money Heist with Sohee and go to sleep.

+## 20210915 수요일

+05:31 Study session with Alex.

+06:26 End study session with Alex.
+I have to get my concepts down cold.